 One of the characteristics of LightSwitch is its focus on business utility.
 LightSwitch presents business-savvy native data types like e-mail, phone numbers and money, providing automated validation and in-field formatting of these types.

 LightSwitch allows developers to defer deployment decisions, so that an application can be targeted for Windows, Windows Server, Windows Azure or a browser platform at the end of the process, rather than having to be shaped from the start for a specific platform.
-[Return to 2011 product list.]
+[BACK TO 2011 PRODUCT LIST]

 Scott Bekker, Michael Desmond, Jabulani Leffall and Chris Paoli contributed to the 2011 Microsoft Product Roadmap.